BurdaMagazinOrg/module-queue_watcher/README.md

 AVAILABLE DRUSH COMMANDS
 ------------------------

-$ drush queue-watcher-size
+$ drush queue-watcher-size-get
 .. returns a list of a specific or all queues with their current sizes.
-See drush help queue-watcher-size for additional usage information.
+See drush help queue-watcher-size-get for additional usage information.